migualex/sits-prodes/README.md

 ---

-The **sits API** provides a set of functions that can be linked together to create an end-to-end workflow for land classification.
+The sits API provides a set of functions that can be linked together to create an end-to-end workflow for land classification.
-At its core, the sits package offers **eight main functions**, as illustrated in the figure below:
+At its core, the sits package offers eight main functions, as illustrated in the figure below:

 1. **sits_cube()** – Extract data from an analysis-ready data (ARD) collection, producing a *non-regular data cube* object.
 2. **sits_regularize()** – Convert a non-regular data cube into a *regular* one, required for training machine learning algorithms.